patrickbwarren/transam-triton/EMULATOR.md

 0F1C  CD 08 02  CALL    0208    # prompt for start address, return in HL
 0F1F  0E 64     MVI     C,64    # number of write cycles is 0x64 = 100 decimal
 0F21  11 00 04  LXI     D,0400  # load DE with 0x0400 = 1024 bytes (EPROM capacity)
 0F24  E5        PUSH    H       #   push HL (start address) onto stack 0F25  D5        PUSH    D       #   push DE = 0x400 onto stack
 0F26  11 00 00  LXI     D,0000  #   load DE with start address of EPROM = 0x0000
-0F29  CD 5F 0F  CALL    0F5F    # call to read byte from EPROM into A
+0F29  CD 5F 0F  CALL    0F5F    #     call to read byte from EPROM (DE) into A
 0F2C  47        MOV     B,A     #     copy A into B
 0F2D  B6        ORA     M       #     or A with memory at HL 0F2E  B8        CMP     B       #     test for zero bits; ie does A | M == A ?
 0F2F  C2 72 0F  JNZ     0F72    #     if so, print 'PROGRAM ERROR' and abort to function prompt
 0F32  3E 88     MVI     A,88    #     set up for write cycle - control word to 0x88
 0F34  06 08     MVI     B,08    #     bits 2 and 3 of port C will be 1 and 0 respectively
-0F36  CD 63 0F  CALL    0F63    # call to write byte in A to EPROM
-0F39  DB FE     IN      FE      # fetch upper 4 bits from 8255 port C 0F3B  A7        ANA     A       # set sign flag = bit 7 of A (program pulse)
+0F36  CD 63 0F  CALL    0F63    #     call to write byte from memory (HL) into EPROM (DE) 0F39  DB FE     IN      FE      #       read upper 4 bits from 8255 port C 0F3B  A7        ANA     A       #       set sign flag = bit 7 of A (program pulse)
 0F3C  FA 39 0F  JM      0F39    #     loop back if sign flag set (program pulse not finished) 0F3F  79        MOV     A,C     #     copy number of remaining write cycles in C into A 0F40  FE 01     CPI     01      #     are we at the final write cycle?
 0F42  C2 4C 0F  JNZ     0F4C    #     if not, skip the read test
-0F45  CD 5F 0F  CALL    0F5F    # otherwise, call to read byte from EPROM into A
-0F48  BE        CMP     M       # does it match what's in memory?
+0F45  CD 5F 0F  CALL    0F5F    #       otherwise, call to read byte from EPROM (DE) into A 0F48  BE        CMP     M       #       does it match what's in memory (HL)?
 0F49  C2 7B 0E  JNZ     0E7B    #       if not, print 'READ ERROR' and abort to function prompt
 0F4C  23        INX     H       #     increment HL (memory address)
 0F4D  13        INX     D       #     increment DE (EPROM address)
 0F4E  E3        XTHL            #     exchange stack with HL; HL now contains 0x400
 0F4F  CD BF 00  CALL    00BF    #     compare HL with DE, ie does DE = 0x400?
 0F52  E3        XTHL            #     exchange stack with HL, recovering memory address 0F53  C2 29 0F  JNZ     0F29    #   if DE is not yet 0x400, loop back for next byte
-0F56  D1        POP     D       # pop DE off stack (the value here is 0x400) 0F57  E1        POP     H       # pop HL off stack (the start address again) 0F58  0D        DCR     C       # decrement write cycle count 0F59  C2 24 0F  JNZ     0F24    # if not zero, loop back for another cycle
+0F56  D1        POP     D       #   pop DE off stack (the value here is 0x400) 0F57  E1        POP     H       #   pop HL off stack (the start address again) 0F58  0D        DCR     C       #   decrement write cycle count 0F59  C2 24 0F  JNZ     0F24    # if not zero, loop back for another write cycle
 0F5C  C3 3D 03  JMP     033D    # print 'END' and return to function prompt
 ```
 To accompany this is a short subroutine with entry points at `0F5F` and `0F63`:
 ```
 0F5F  3E 98     MVI     A,98    # 8255 control word will be set to 0x98
 0F61  06 04     MVI     B,04    # bits 2 and 3 of port C will be 0 and 1 respectively
-0F63  D3 FF     OUT     FF      # output control word to 8255 (second entry point) 0F65  7B        MOV     A,E     # copy low byte of EPROM address in DE 0F66  D3 FD     OUT     FD      # output to 8255 port B
+0F63  D3 FF     OUT     FF      # write control word to 8255 (second entry point) 0F65  7B        MOV     A,E     # copy low byte of EPROM address in DE 0F66  D3 FD     OUT     FD      # write to 8255 port B
 0F68  7E        MOV     A,M     # get data from main memory location in HL
-0F69  D3 FC     OUT     FC      # output to 8255 port A (no effect unless control word is 0x88) 0F6B  7A        MOV     A,D     # copy high byte of EPROM address in DE (only lowest two bits are used) 0F6C  B0        ORA     B       # set bits 2 and 3 to control 2708 0F6D  D3 FE     OUT     FE      # output to 8255 port C (affects lower 4 bits only)
+0F69  D3 FC     OUT     FC      # write to 8255 port A (no effect unless control word is 0x88) 0F6B  7A        MOV     A,D     # copy high byte of EPROM address in DE (only lowest two bits are used) 0F6C  B0        ORA     B       # set bits 2 and 3 to control 2708 0F6D  D3 FE     OUT     FE      # write to 8255 port C (affects lower 4 bits only)
-0F6F  DB FC     IN      FC      # input from 8255 port A (data acquired only if control word is 0x98) 0F71  C9        RET             # return
+0F6F  DB FC     IN      FC      # read from 8255 port A (data acquired only if control word is 0x98) 0F71  C9        RET             # return
 ```
 Examining this, first note that the subroutine at `0F5F` doubles up to
 perform _two_ functions depending on the entry point.
-There are two
-port A (Triton port `FC`) operations in this subroutine, but only one
-or the other of them is actually useful, depending on the function
-call.

 If called at `0F5F` the subroutine _reads_ data from the EPROM: it
 sets the 8255 control word to `0x98` so that the 8255 port A direction